Kyei-frank/question_answering/README.md

     Test via `curl` or an API client:

-    First run the indexing.py file to index the into Elatic search so you can run some queries
+    First run the indexing.py file to index the data into Elatic search so you can run some queries

     ```
     docker exec -it [CONTAINER_ID_OR_NAME] python app/indexing.py